 It is useful to review your Indigenous collection often, to ensure that:

 - The resources offered by your library are up to date

-- Your collections is relevant for your community and include local history resources
+- Your collection is relevant for your community and include local history resources

 - There is a balance between historical and contemporary texts

-- Anthropological texts are carefully checked as they can result racist and offensive in today’s context.
-As a general rule, texts written before 1960 should be restricted.
+- Anthropological texts are carefully checked as they can be considered racist and offensive in today’s context.
+As a rule, texts written before 1960 may require careful examination.

 The library is an important place for clients to identify resources, particularly for family history research.
 Indigenous family history collections are held in major cultural institutions across Australia.
 Public libraries can assist Indigenous peoples in trying to locate and access these materials locally.
 This type of engagement is a great way to attract the local Indigenous community to your library service.